vespa-engine/documentation/en/llms-local.md

 Using a GPU can significantly speed up token generation and is generally recommended.
 The discussion above about memory requirements are especially acute when running on GPUs due to memory limitations.
-In Vespa, the default is to offload the entire model to the GPU, but by using the `gpuLayers` parameter one can experiment with offloading parts of the model to GPU.
+In Vespa, the default is to offload the entire model to the GPU if it is available, but by using the `gpuLayers` parameter one can experiment with offloading parts of the model to GPU.

-To enable GPU inference, you need to [request GPUs](https://cloud.vespa.ai/en/reference/services.html#gpu) on the container nodes.
-A simplified snippet example from `services.xml`:

 ```
 <services version="1.0">